You became a health coach because you love health + wellness… and now you want to help other people experience the same amazing transformation, right?

 So why does it feel so hard to get people to sign up for your programs?!

 It’s frustrating to scramble every month to find clients.
 It can feel like you spend all your time marketing and selling your health and wellness business, rather than doing the health coaching work you love.
-How can you convince clients to take a chance on you?
+It makes you wonder how to get health coaching clients for your growing business?!

 You might get some wellness marketing training, or work with a coach who specializes in the wellness industry or form a mastermind of other health coaches to provide peer support and accountability.

 You’ve come to the right place.
 Here are 56 ideas for how to get more health coaching clients, starting today.
 And I’ve also linked out to relevant episodes of the wellpreneur podcast for additional training in that area.

 Choose one of these ideas that feels right for you, and let’s get started finding health coaching clients!

 56 Ideas for Getting Health Coaching Clients Today